Along the River

 Elizabeth nodded, and timidly partook of a tea and some sandwiches which he had had prepared for her by his kitchens.
 When she had eaten and drunk all that she could, she leant back into the comforting confines of the sofa, and roused her courage.

-"What will happen now?"
-She forced herself ask.
+"What will happen now?" she forced herself to ask.

-"I have spoken to my household," he replied, as if what was taking place was completely normal and commonplace, "you are to treated with the respect your rank deserves.
+"I have spoken to my household," he replied, as if what was taking place was completely normal and commonplace.
+You are to treated with the respect your rank deserves.
 He," he emphasised the word, meaning her husband, "is to never be allowed admittance.
-Any servant that sees him at the door, shall say that no one is here, and turn him away.
+Any servant who sees him at the door, shall say that no one is here, and turn him away.
 If indeed he ever discovers you are here."

 He paused to take a sip of his own tea, before adding, "Georgiana is with our Aunt and Uncle Matlock, and shall return upon the morrow.
 Until then we have the house to ourselves."
 He set his empty cup down.
 "And you, shall be treated as an honoured guest."